swati24081992/MATH-F212/PythonReview/PythonInstallation.md

 ![image](https://github.com/coursesAM/APL405W24/assets/109568856/4660d600-5324-41d7-b008-6d8eba5ab29b)

-# Update scikit-learn library to the latest version
+# Update libraries to the latest version

-At the time of writing, the version of scikit-learn that was installed with Anaconda is out-of-date (1.3.0 instead of 1.11.4).
 You can update a specific library by using the conda command; below is an example of updating the scikit-learn to the latest version.

 At the Anaconda prompt, type: